-Private Judging.
-In cases, whether the parties simply cannot agree and all discussions simply fail to reach a conclusion, someone with power needs to make the call.
-In court, it is the judge and for those parties who cannot get their cases resolved beforehand, they need to wait their turn to be heard by the judge.
-Waiting adds expense and can cause a case to linger for much longer than need be.
-To avoid this parties can hire a retired judge to sit either in the capacity of a privately appointed judge to hear the case just as if it were happening in court and subject to the authority of the supervising judge of the court.
-The benefits are the full attention of the private judge and the ability to have your case heard without being interrupted by the distractions that always occur in a public courtroom.
+In situations where the parties simply cannot agree and all discussions simply fail to reach a conclusion, someone with power needs to make the call.
+In court, the judge makes those decisions and for parties who cannot resolve their issues must wait their turn to be heard by the judge.
+Waiting adds expense and can cause a case to linger for much longer than necessary.
+To avoid this, parties can hire a retired judge to act in the capacity of a privately appointed judge to hear the case just as if it were happening in court.
+Two major benefits of private judging are that your matter has the full attention of the private judge and your case can be heard without interruptions or distractions that always occur in a public courtroom.
 This often equates to significant savings.

-You can also use a retired judge or another person of your choosing and confer on them the power to decide certain issues in arbitration.
+You can also use a retired judge or another person of your choosing to act as an arbitrator and assist with resolution.
 The arbitrator is given the authority to decide an issue by agreement of the parties.
-Arbitration does not have to include all of the formalities of normal litigation once again potentially producing significant savings.
+Arbitration does not have to include all the formalities of normal litigation once again potentially producing significant savings.

 25152 Springfield Court, Suite 100 Valencia, CA 91355

 5010 N Parkway Calabasas, Suite 100, Calabasas, CA 91302

 2625 Townsgate Road, Ste 330 Westlake Village, CA 91361